mekacj/DecodeLab-Internship-/Task-03/README.md

 ## Steps

 1. Cleaning the data and ensuring all records are complete
-2. Finding patterns using through query
+2. Finding patterns using queries